Select the Object Selection Tools panel. tool from the

 - Hard Edge: Enables hard edges on the selection boundary.

-With the Select people ( ) functionality, you can make quick and precise selections of people and their details, like hair, clothes, and accessories.
+Get precise selections of people and their details, like hair, clothes, and accessories, with Select people .

-Use the Object Selection tool and hover over a person on canvas to detect and display their details.
-Or use Select people in the options bar and the detected person's thumbnail, then choose from a dropdown list of automatically identified details to preview and apply them.
+Use the Object Selection tool and hover over a person on the canvas to detect and display their details.
+Or, select Select people in the options bar and the detected person's thumbnail, then choose from a dropdown list of automatically identified details to preview and apply them.

 Follow the steps given to select details with the Object Selection tool.